-A normal planting depth of 1 to 3 inches protects seed potato pieces from frost damage even during a hard freeze.
+How much cold can planted potatoes (Solanum tuberosum) tolerate?
+A normal planting depth of 1 to 3 inches protects seed potato pieces from frost damage even when a hard freeze hits your vegetable garden.
 Potato leaves survive light frosts with little injury, but leaves and stems die back to the ground in colder temperatures.
 Seed potatoes send up new shoots to replace frost-killed tops.
 Protecting plants during the last frosts of spring preserves the advantage gardeners gain from early planting.

 James Young began writing in 1969 as a military journalist combat correspondent in Vietnam.
 Young's articles have been published in "Tai Chi Magazine," "Seattle Post-Intelligencer," Sonar 4 ezine, "Stars & Stripes" and "Fine Woodworking."
 He has worked as a foundryman, woodturner, electronics technician, herb farmer and woodcarver.
 Young graduated from North Seattle Community College with an associate degree in applied science and electronic technology.